leonardo-racic/fish-a-fiche/documentation/documentation.md

 ### app.py

 This file is the MAIN file, the file connecting all the others, essential for the good working of our website.
+He is importing all the other files, the necessary modules and the main functions.

 ### cheat_sheet.json